CPT Code 97530

 CPT Code 97530 is often used with other codes depending on the specific interventions provided during a therapy session.

-• For example, CPT Code 97110 (Therapeutic Exercise) may be used when the therapist focuses on exercises that improve strength, flexibility, or endurance but are not directly related to functional tasks.
+• CPT Code 97110 (Therapeutic Exercise) may be used when the therapist focuses on exercises that improve strength, flexibility, or endurance but are not directly related to functional tasks.

 • CPT Code 97112 (Neuromuscular Re-education) might be used when the therapist improves the patient's balance, coordination, or proprioception through specific techniques and exercises.